MohamadAlsyouf/todo-list/README.md

 # todo-list
-A frontend todo list application developed using React
+A frontend todo list application/technical assessment developed using React

 ## Technologies Used 🛠️